telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 ## Search in Hidden Columns

 RadGridView's text search mechanism supports searching in hidden columns.
-This behavior can be enabled by setting the __CanUserSearchInHiddenColumns__ property of the RadGridView control.
+This behavior can be enabled by setting the __CanUserSearchInHiddenColumns__ property of the RadGridView control to __True__.

 >important This feature was first introduced with the non-official version __2017.3.1127__ of __R3 2017__.
 Afterwards, it was included in __R1 2018__ official release of the __Telerik UI for WPF__ suite.